 Season 1: Sarah Jessica Parker, Emmitt Smith, Lisa Kudrow, Matthew Broderick, Brooke Shields, Susan Sarandon, Spike Lee

 Season 2: Vanessa L. Williams, Tim McGraw, Rosie O’Donnell, Kim Cattrall, Lionel Richie, Steve Buscemi, Gwyneth Paltrow, Ashley Judd

-Please note: At present there are only 2 seasons that are available on DVD in the US.
+At present, there are only 2 seasons that are available on DVD in the US.

 Who Do You Think You Are?
 (UK Version)

-The show that brought our attention to the world of genealogy and made it such a fascinating and interesting pastime for many people all over the world.
-Because of the success of the original UK show, (average more than 6 million viewers), it has been made in ten other countries, including the United States and Australia.
+The show brought our attention to the world of genealogy and made it such a fascinating pastime for many people all over the world.

 Credit: Who Do You Think You Are?
 UK